 There is a section of people in the country, the bourgeoisie, who have assets in the 'civilised' realms of Canada, Dubai, Malaysia, Singapore and UK.
 They are becoming richer by the day, while another section, the proletariat, works relentlessly on the field, but fortune betrays them time and again.
 They drift in flood water, they run after the Trading Corporation of Bangladesh (TCB) trucks to buy essential commodities at fair prices and they take to the streets in demand of their wages and bonuses.

 Since the bourgeoisie lead a lavish life in 'civilised' societies under 'divine blessings', they have no idea about what is happening here at the grassroots.
-Instead of helping proletariats survive, they frequently push them to the verge of extinction, adopting some illogical, unrealistic measures--a kind of play for bourgeoisie.
+Instead of helping the poor survive, they push them to the verge of extinction, adopting some unjust, unrealistic measures--a kind of game for bourgeoisie.